 Sunflower growing competition – who can grow the tallest, biggest or brightest sunflower?
 Charge to enter and get schools and work colleagues involved.

-Still stuck?
+Still stuck and aren’t sure how to do your own thing to support us?
 We are here to help.
 Just drop us an email and we will happily help inspire you and support your fundraising efforts.

 St Peter’s Church Youth Group organised their very own bake off

 St Peter’s Church Youth Group organised a hugely successful bake off competition, even publishing the best recipes in a fantastic lockdown cookbook.
 Alongside recipes are the challenges the youth group set themselves each week to look after their own mental health.

 Your support means we can be there for our young people.
 Be part of it.